jundalisay/superb/content/en/research/mohammad/quran/sura-067.md

-67. SOVEREIGNTY (al-Mulk)
+---
+title: "SOVEREIGNTY (al-Mulk)"
+heading: "Chapter 67a of the Quran Simplified"
+date: 2022-01-30
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

-Blessed is He in whose hand is the sover- eignty, and Who has power over everything.
-2. He who created death and life—to test you—as to which of you is better in conduct.
+Blessed is He in whose hand is the sovereignty, and Who has power over everything.{{< s v="2" >}}  He who created death and life—to test you—as to which of you is better in conduct.
-He is the Almighty, the Forgiving.
-3. He who created seven heavens in layers.
+He is the Almighty, the Forgiving.{{< s v="3" >}}  He who created seven heavens in layers.
 You see no discrepancy in the creation of the Compassionate.
 Look again.
 Can you see any cracks?

-4. Then look again, and again, and your sight will return to you dazzled and exhausted.
+{{< s v="4" >}}  Then look again, and again, and your sight will return to you dazzled and exhausted.

-5. We have adorned the lower heaven with lanterns, and made them missiles against the devils; and We have prepared for them the punishment of the Blaze.
+{{< s v="5" >}}  We have adorned the lower heaven with lanterns, and made them missiles against the devils; and We have prepared for them the punishment of the Blaze.

 6. For those who reject their Lord, there is the torment of Hell.
 What an evil destination!
 7. When they are thrown into it, they will hear